 where $d\Phi_n$ denotes the $n$-body phase space of the final state, and $v_i=\partial E_i/\partial k_{iz}$ are the longitudinal velocities of the incoming particles.

 In collider kinematics, it is convenient to express the remaining longitudinal degree of freedom in terms of the momentum fraction of the target beam,

 which leads to the final form

 In UPCs, the incoming photons are generated by the electromagnetic fields of relativistic ions.
-Their flux is described by the equivalent photon approximation (EPA), such that the hadronic cross section can be written as
+Their flux is described by the equivalent photon approximation (EPA), allowing the hadronic cross section to be written as

 where $s_{12} = (k_1 + k_2)^2$.
 The photon distribution function is given by~\cite{Baur:2001jj}